cilium/cilium/Documentation/architecture.rst

   management (IPAM), which controls what IPv4 and IPv6 addresses are assigned to each container.
-The IPAM is managed by the agent in a shared pool between all plugins which means that the Docker and CNI network plugin can run side by side allocating of a single address pool.
+The IPAM is managed by the agent in a shared pool between all plugins which means that the Docker and CNI network plugin can run side by side allocating a single address pool.

 * Combines its knowledge about container identity and addresses with the already configured security and visibility policies to generate highly